Gothic-Modding-Community/gmc/docs/zengin/general_info/ObjectPersistence.md

 In order to simplify the process of loading and saving data of varying types to and from the user's hard-drive, ZenGin implements a simple object persistence system using the `zCArchiver` class and its derivatives, that allow individual engine classes to implement a routine specifying which data should be saved or loaded from disk, and in which manner.

 An object that is derived from the `zCObject` class may overload the `Archive` and `Unarchive` virtual methods.
-Within these methods, the class may then call on an interface provided by the `zCArchiver` class, which allows it to directly read from/write to a stream using several different modes.
+Within these methods, the class may then call on an interface provided by the `zCArchiver` class, which allows it to directly read from/write to a stream using several modes.
 Primarily these are ASCII and BinSafe, however, there are more options, as is explained below.

 ## Archive format